SAP Fiori for SAP S/4HANA – Performance Optimization and Best Practice – Part 1 Tools and Tracing

 You will get a header that contains the performance statistics in your response.
 An example of this is shown below:

 This response header can also been seen in an HTTP trace.
-The parameters returned by the ‘sap-statistics=true’ OData URL option are described in the link below:
+The parameters returned by the ‘sap-statistics=true’ OData URL option are described in the links below:

 You can also interpret the sap-statistics parameters from the image below and therefore get a clear understanding of which architecture layer is causing your performance problem(s).